Prabhat-Singh05/Azure_DBT_pipeline/spark_dbt/README.md

 ### Using the starter project

-Try running the following commands:
+Run the following commands:
+- dbt snapshot      # to run the snapshots models
-- dbt run
+- dbt run           # to run the models/marts models
-- dbt test
+- dbt test          # to run test on the models

 ### Resources: